donald-jackson/kannel-pluginbox/README.md

 Included plugins
 ============
-For example purposes I have included an HTTP plugin which can intercept all messages to and from Kannel.
+For example purposes I have included an HTTP plugin which can intercept all messages to and from Kannel and forward them to an HTTP URL.
+In the headers will be included all the parameters of the message, which can then be changed by the HTTP server or simply reject the message.

 Please see [contrib/plugin-http/pluginbox_http.conf](https://github.com/donald-jackson/kannel-pluginbox/blob/master/contrib/plugin-http/pluginbox_http.conf) as well as [example/pluginbox.conf.example](https://github.com/donald-jackson/kannel-pluginbox/blob/master/example/pluginbox.conf.example) for an example of how to configure.